Carrying on a great conversation in a service setting is a fine art — and one of the most underestimated disciplines in Customer Service.

 Farmers grow things, tailors make clothes, bakers make bread.

-So in the same way we expect the tailor to make a nice fitting suit, or the hairstylist to give us a terrific cut, it’s valid and reasonable to expect a high level of conversational ability from any Frontline Team Member.
+So in the same way we expect a tailor to make a well-fitting suit, or a hairstylist to give us a terrific cut, it’s reasonable to expect a high level of conversational ability from a frontline team member.

-Once you accept that the conversation is the product, training, coaching, and quality management can’t remain onboarding events or compliance exercises.
+Once you accept that the conversation is the product, training, coaching, and quality management can’t be limited to onboarding or basic compliance exercises.

-Or the Advisors are trained to adhere to a strict list of compliance behaviors.
-In the hope that these behaviors will somehow coalesce into a real conversation.
+Or Advisors must adhere to a strict list of compliance behaviours, in the hope that those behaviours will somehow coalesce into a real conversation.

 Yes, much of service has gone digital.

-The young lady in the appliance store in Wiesbaden reminded me that competence can be beautiful.
+The young woman in the appliance store reminded me that conversational competence can be a beautiful thing.

-And in service, the conversation is the experience.
+And she reminded me of something else: in Customer Service, the conversation is the product.

 Conversations, Judgment & Perception